detecttechnologies/Gitlab-CI-CD-Templates/knowledge-portal/central/README.md

 ### Adding this pipeline to your repo

-You will have to modify the existing `gitlab-ci.yml` file to include:
+Modify the existing `gitlab-ci.yml` file to include:

 ```yaml
 stages: